 Better body awareness

 We’ve already mentioned that the soles of your shoes dull the receptors on your soles and feet muscles and insulate you from your walking surface.
 They block your natural sensitivity, which often leads to injuries.
+Moreover, even barefoot and minimalist shoes – they both try to mimic what it’s like to be barefoot – dull to some extent the natural sensitivity of the foot skin.
 Barefooters, by contrast, pick up specific information about their environment from their feet and gain natural sensory feedback.
 Skin contact with the surface provides information about the temperature, texture, and structure of the terrain in order to provide protection from the varied forces of walking.
 Though the foot is less sensitive to touch or temperature than your palms or fingertips, it’s more responsive to pressure because it’s designed to handle safe, fast movement on naturally-formed animal trails.

 Elevated heels and increased material under the medial arch provide good support and protection of the foot but also increase the stress on each of the three lower extremity joints and distort the body’s posture.
 Why is this happening?
 Elevated heels force more of the body weight onto the metatarsal heads stressing them this way.
 The result is shortened Achilles tendon and distorted posture.